alienlebarge/alienlebargech-v3/src/_content/pages/sign.md

 ### Communication medium {.u-visually-hidden}

-Below are listed the means of communication that I use and the response time that you can expect.
+Below are listed the ways of communicate that I use and the response time that you can expect.
-If a means of communication does not appear in the list, it is because I do not use it actively.
+If a medium does not appear in the list, it is because I do not use it actively.

 #### E-mail